Shane Hall: Busch Series

 After Ken Alexander bought the No. 63 team in 2002, Hall continued to drive the car, competing in 24 races.
-He managed a tenth-place finish at Kentucky and had 5 other top-20s.
+He managed a tenth-place finish at Kentucky and had five other top-twenties.
 Hall was released from the ride at the end of the year.

 Hall made five races in 2003, four of which were for Jay Robinson Racing, though with three different numbers.
 He drove the No. 39 at Nashville, with a 39th-place finish, and the No. 89 at Nazareth, finishing last.
 Next, driving the No. 49, Hall finished 39th at the June Nashville Race and 28th at Kentucky.
 In addition, he drove the No. 15 PPC Racing Ford at Memphis, finishing 31st.

 Hall made nine more starts in 2004.
 He ran at Gateway with Moy Racing in the No. 77 BG Products Ford, finishing 31st.
 He ran two more races for JRR in the No. 28 Team, finishing 41st at IRP and 38th at Dover.
 The other races were for ORTEC Racing, finishing 19th at Daytona and 20th at Pikes Peak.

 He ran seven races with JRR in the No. 28 car in 2005, with a best finish of 33rd at Dover.
 However, he failed to finish any races, and was released.
 In 2006, he ran part-time with JRR's No. 28, contesting nine races, while failing to qualify for seven.
-After taking a year off in 2007, Hall returned to the then-renamed Nationwide Series in 2008 for 1 race at Nashville, driving the No. 49 for JRR.
+After taking a year off in 2007, Hall returned to the then-renamed Nationwide Series in 2008 for one race at Nashville, driving the No. 49 for JRR.